Jacoboon/GameWatcher/GameWatcher-Platform/docs/user/AUTHOR_STUDIO_USER_GUIDE.md

 - Normalize punctuation and spacing for better matching.
 - Favor shorter voice previews while tuning settings; switch to bulk when satisfied.

+## TTS API Key (OpenAI)

+- Configure TTS from inside the app: click `TTS Settings...` in the top bar.
+- Paste your key into the password box and Save.
+The app stores it in your user environment as `GWS_OPENAI_API_KEY`.
+- You can Remove the key at any time from the same dialog.
+- If no key is set, you will see `TTS unavailable: Configure key` and TTS actions are disabled.
+- Advanced: a legacy fallback reads `Secrets/openai-api-key.txt` (first line).
+You can also set `GAMEWATCHER_SECRETS_DIR` to point at a folder containing that file.

 ## References

 - Design: `docs/design/04-Studio-Tools-Design.md`